ParallelMaths/parallel/pages/9-02-romantic-mathematics.md

 @[youtube](IQofiPqhJ_s?rel=0)

 Just to summarise, “the fundamental theorem of arithmetic” states that every integer greater than 1 either is a prime number itself or can be represented as the product of prime numbers.
 Moreover, this representation is unique.
-It is also the unique-prime-factorization theorem.
+It is also known as the unique-prime-factorization theorem.

 ::: problem id=1_1 marks=1
 __1.1.__  Is 1 a prime number?